centreon/centreon-archived/doc/en/installation/prerequisites.rst

 Operating System
 ================

-If you **use CES v3.x the operating system will be CentOS v6**.
-If you prefer to use **Red Hat OS** you must install it in **v6 version**.
+If you **use Centreon ISO v3.x the operating system will be CentOS v6**.

+If you prefer to use **Red Hat OS** you must install it in **v6 or v7 version** and use rpms from repository.

 Else you can use another GNU/Linux operating system but installation will be more complex and realised using software sources.

 DBMS
 ====